 Service Studio provides you with mechanisms to reuse Processes among eSpaces.
 You can expose your Processes to other eSpaces or use Processes defined in another eSpace.

-If you are using an Oracle database, commit the transaction before launching a Process instance.
+If you are using an Oracle or DB2 database, commit the transaction before launching a Process instance.
 See more about Database Compatibility Issues.

 When a process is launched a process instance is created and executed starting at the Start element of its flow.
 The process flow is then followed and each process activity found in the path has an activity instance created and executed.